sebslon/nodejs_event_sourcing_learning/src/01_events_definition/README.md

 4. The customer can confirm the shopping cart and start the order fulfilment process.
 5. The customer may also cancel the shopping cart and reject all selected products.
 6. After shopping cart confirmation or cancellation, the product can no longer be added or removed from the cart.

-Model the events that occur during this process and the entity representing the current state of the shopping cart.
-Write those events in code.
-Create sample events that represent a specific shopping cart.
-You can do that in [eventsDefinition.test](eventsDefinition.test.ts) test file.